swagatobhaskar/blog-app/README.md

 To Do Next: Rating/Reactions, RTE pic upload, pagination, contact form, beautify blog display, content sanitization on both backend and frontend.

 Install Isomorphic-Dompurify: `npm install isomorphic-dompurify`

-Issue> from `draft/[id]/page.tsx` when clicking on Publish, it's getting published but page stays the same!
-ADD **> New blog form Button logic based on edit page, new 'edit and publish', 'edit and save as draft' buttons.
-ADD> ZOD/validation for forms.